Juan-Jones/earnonlinemoney/content/blog/how-to-make-a-blog.md

 ---
-title: "How to Successfully Make a Blog"
+title: "How to Start a Blog"
 description: "Learn how to successfully start a blog.
 Learn how to optimize your content, build an audience."
 image: "images/start-a-blog.jpg"
 alt: "Pencil, Image, Make a Blog Site Illustration."